RiAJon/CS-499/README.md

 Security is a fundamental aspect of modern computing, and I am well-versed in secure coding practices, cryptography, authentication protocols, and risk assessment.
 I have implemented security measures such as encryption, secure authentication methods (OAuth, JWT), and network security protocols to protect applications from vulnerabilities.

 Additionally, my coursework in cybersecurity has equipped me with the knowledge to perform security audits, penetration testing, and vulnerability assessments.
-I understand the importance of writing secure software and following industry best practices to mitigate threats such as SQL injection, cross-site scripting (XSS), and buffer overflows.
+I understand the importance of writing secure software and following industry best practices to mitigate threats such as SQL injection, cross-site scripting, and buffer overflows.

+### Artifacts
+To demonstrate my abilies in the areas of software design and engineering, algorithms and data structures, and databases I enhanced two artifacts from previous coursework.
+The first of these is an android app developed using Java SDK in Android studio.
+To enhance this artifact, I added several functional features to help user navigation, security, and increase efficiency.
+This work was completed hand in hand with my database enhancement whch also utilizes the mobile app.
+I migrated the previously SQLite data layer over to the open-source database project [Realm](https://github.com/realm) by mongoDB.
+The realm database schema is object oriented rather then relational so the shift included creating new CRUD modules, but the database's inherently smooth implementation helped significantly.

+The artifact which showcases my skills in the area of algorithmns and data structures is a binary search tree model which takes a CSV file and offers functionality to insert, sort, and search through data.
+For my enhancement, I ported the original model to Java so that I could utilize the module with other java projects easily.
+I also designed and implemented a new red and black tree which is another model which is self-balancing and has a slightly better time complexity with high input than the original tree.

 ## Code Review
 The initial code review for this project can be found [here](https://youtube.com/playlist?list=PLR8ofoWi60ZuU3sn5STf4Om_Txww9rYqG&si=JUI9ZJTV0dNwNS6T).